batiste/CokeScript/doc/spec.md

 ### Assignement Mapping

-Assignement can map atrtibute to separate objects
+Assignement to object literal can map attributes to different objects

 ```python
 great = {}